 Legends starred the heroes of DC with Adam West and Burt Ward leading the charge playing their roles as Batman and Robin along with other less media-ready superheroes like Garrett Craig as Captain Marvel, Howard Murphy as the Green Lantern, Bill Nuckols as Hawkman, Barbara Joyce as The Huntress, Rod Haase as The Flash, Alfie Wise as The Atom and Danuta Rylko Soderman as the Black Canary.

 The two parts of the special has two distinct parts.
 The first part “The Challenge” has the heroes (de-powered) face off against the Legion of Doom in a must-see Battle Royal.
 Part 2 is “The Roast” and it is just that, a celebrity roast of the superheroes hosted by Ed McMahon, filled with corny jokes and the unfortunately named Ghetto Man.

-Legends of the Superheroes is high camp and should be celebrated as the high water mark of 1970s super hero television that it is.
+Legends of the Superheroes is high camp and should be celebrated as the high watermark of 1970s superhero television that it is.
 That is why I am so happy to see that the special has been released on DVD by the Warner Archive.
-So if you want a chuckle and are a fan of 70s tv, point your browsers to the Warner Archive and order up a copy of Legends of the Superheroes.
+So if you want a chuckle and are a fan of 70s TV, point your browsers to the Amazon and order up a copy of Legends of the Superheroes.